-- (a) any subdivision, building (as defined in section 8 of the Building Act 2004), land use, or work that generates a demand for reserves, network infrastructure, or community infrastructure; but - (b) does not include the pipes or lines of a network utility operator.
+(a) any subdivision, building (as defined in section 8 of the Building Act 2004), land use, or work that generates a demand for reserves, network infrastructure, or community infrastructure; but a) provided for in a Development Contributions Policy included in the Council's Long Term Plan; and b) calculated in accordance with the methodology; and c) comprising (i) money; or (ii) land, including a reserve or esplanade reserve other than in relation to a subdivision consent, but excluding Maori land within the meaning of Te Ture Whenua Maori Act 1993, unless that Act provides otherwise; or (iii) both.

+(b) does not include the pipes or lines of a network utility operator.